bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Well, we would have to very carefully study block 1,983,702.
 Well not this block, but the original block that created it.
-And that Coinbase has been spent so it can already be recreated but you have to look at all the descendants.
+And that coinbase has been spent so it can already be recreated but you have to look at all the descendants.
 So this thing was spent to like around 10 different addresses and those could spend and those could spend.
-And if you can show that for every transaction descending from it, it was also using a Coinbase transaction that cannot be duplicated, maybe you can prove that it, you know, you could write a proof that it can never happen, gives you another 20 years.
+And if you can show that for every transaction descending from it, it was also using a coinbase transaction that cannot be duplicated, maybe you can prove that it, you know, you could write a proof that it can never happen, gives you another 20 years.
-I think that's a stupid exercise compared to the simple software.
+I think that's a stupid exercise compared to the simple soft fork.

 Aaron van Wirdum: 00:37:04